When Dialects Collide: How Socioeconomic Mixing Affects Language Use: Introduction

 The PISA reports of the OECD~\cite{OECDWhereAll2019} consistently show in a quantified manner that students with lower socioeconomic background tend to have a lower reading proficiency.
 While these reports confirm there is an issue to tackle, they are not extensive enough.
 They do not test language production, and not the whole population but only a sample of students of a specific age.
 Alternative empirical works are thus needed to understand better the phenomenon.
 Data from social media have repeatedly proven useful to link SES and different social behaviours~\cite{GaoComputationalSocioeconomics2019}.
-In particular, Twitter data were used in the past to study linguistic features and their variation, whether lexical~\cite{EisensteinDiffusionLexical2014,GoncalvesCrowdsourcingDialect2014,BokanyiRaceReligion2016,DonosoDialectometricAnalysis2017,GrieveMappingLexical2019,LoufAmericanCultural2023}, semantic~\cite{ScepanovicSemanticHomophily2017,MartincLeveragingContextual2020}, or in spelling~\cite{EisensteinSystematicPatterning2015,JorgensenChallengesStudying2015,GoncalvesMappingAmericanization2018}.
-These dimensions of variation have sometimes even been mapped geographically, leveraging the geotags that users may attach to their tweets.
-Having these features mapped geographically, it further enabled researchers to relate linguistic variation to some social variable characterising the populations of the areas under study.
-However, this data source has yet to unlock its full potential to explore the complex interplay between language variation and SES.
+In particular, Twitter data were used in the past to study linguistic features and their variation, whether lexical~\cite{EisensteinDiffusionLexical2014,GoncalvesCrowdsourcingDialect2014,BokanyiRaceReligion2016,DonosoDialectometricAnalysis2017,GrieveMappingLexical2019,AlshaabiStorywranglerMassive2021,LoufAmericanCultural2023}, semantic~\cite{ScepanovicSemanticHomophily2017,MartincLeveragingContextual2020}, or in spelling~\cite{EisensteinSystematicPatterning2015,JorgensenChallengesStudying2015,GoncalvesMappingAmericanization2018}.
+These dimensions of variation can even be mapped geographically, leveraging the geotags that users may attach to their tweets.
+Therefore, geotagged Twitter corpora enable researchers to relate linguistic variation to a given social variable characterising the populations of the areas under study.
+Tweets, as instances of written language production, may not be a priori seen as the most adapted data to study dialectal variation, often more strongly marked in casual oral language.
+But in fact, previous research has found a high prevalence of conversational language on Twitter \cite{JavaWhyWe2007,GouwsContextualBearing2011,BrodyCooooooooooooooollllllllllllllUsing2011, EisensteinWhatBad2013}.
+Still, this criticism might be valid when it comes to drawing absolute conclusions about the dialect used by single individuals from their tweets.
+Also, the demographic biases that this source presents~\cite{MisloveUnderstandingDemographics2011} warrant caution, especially as they are stronger for users geotagging their tweets~\cite{PavalanathanConfoundsConsequences2015}.
+This sample population tends to be younger than the general population, for instance.
+Since age can also be strongly correlated with SES, the language observed through this lens could therefore be that of a relatively low social class.
+But these issues are much less relevant when making comparisons between areas based on the tweets sent out by a statistically relevant number of residents, which is what we do in this work.
+Indeed, we do not make the assumption that the language of the users included in our dataset is absolutely representative of the ``usual'' language of all actual residents of these areas, but rather that if there is geographical variation in the offline world, then it should be reflected on Twitter.
+Furthermore, since all the conclusions presented in this work are based on analyses carried out at the level of single metropolitan areas, any wider geographical bias, such as the fact that Twitter users tend to be more urban, does not apply.
+Moreover, one should not dismiss the two main advantages this data source offers.
+First, as opposed to more traditional sociolinguistic methods, such as conducting interviews, social media corpora greatly alleviate the observer's paradox \cite{LabovPrinciplesLinguistic1972}, that is, the fact that sociolinguistic studies must ensure that people should not feel observed in the course of their language production.
+Second is the unprecedented large amount of linguistic data available in a Twitter corpus, as it enables the study of thousands, if not hundreds of thousands or millions of individuals.
+That is why, all in all, this data source has a great potential to explore the complex interplay between language variation and SES.
 A first step was taken in \cite{AbitbolSocioeconomicDependencies2018}, where the authors analyse a few markers of non-standard language in France and their socioeconomic dependencies.
-Here, we perform a two-fold approach, both empirical and theoretical, to investigate how Twitter users in England and Wales abide by the rules of the standard variety of English.
-Remarkably, we find that this is determined not only by SES but more crucially by the interaction strength between socioeconomic (SE) classes
+Here, we perform a two-fold approach, both empirical and theoretical, to investigate how Twitter users in eight metropolitan areas of the UK abide by the rules of the standard variety of English.